christianalfoni/EmptyBox/cerebral/markdown/signals.md

   }
 };

+// If not passing any value
+myAction.output = undefined;

+// If passing null or no value myAction.outputs = {
+  foo: null,
+  bar: undefined
+};

 export default myAction;
 ```
-The following types are available: **String, Number, Boolean, Object, Array**, its the default type constructors in JavaScript.
+The following types are available: **String, Number, Boolean, Object, Array, null** and in addition **undefined** where you do not want to pass a value.

 ### Custom Types